AndrewFromMelbourne/drmfb32/showcam/README.md

 Display a Webcam stream

 ## usage
     showcam <options>

-        --FPS,-F - set the desired frames per second --connector,-c - dri connector to use
+    --connector,-c - dri connector to use
     --device,-d - dri device to use
     --fit,-f - fit image to screen
+    --FPS,-F - request frames per second
+    --greyscale,-g - convert to greyscale
     --help,-h - print usage and exit
-        --videodevice,-v - video device to use
+    --pixelFormat,-p - pixel format to use (YUYV, MJPEG or H264) --videodevice,-v - video device to use